 In this paper, we propose to make a trade-off between good theoretical complexity bounds and the peremptory necessity to exploit efficient heuristics as often as possible.
-From this viewpoint, this work can be considered as an extension of [19, 14, 15] notably to optimization, preferences and soft constraints.
-Like in [15], we prefer exploit here the more general and useful concept of covering by acyclic hypergraph rather than one of tree-decomposition.
-Given a hypergraph H = (X, C) related to the graphical representation of the considered problem, we consider a covering of this hypergraph by an acyclic hypergraph $H_A = (X, E)$ s.t. for each hyperedge $C_i \in C$, there is an hyperedge $E_i \in E$ covering C_i ($C_i \subset E_i$).
-From [15], given H_A , we can define various classes of acyclic hypergraphs which cover H_A .
+From this viewpoint, this work can be considered as an extension of (Marinescu & Dechter 2006; Jégou, Ndiaye, & Terrioux 2007a; 2007b) notably to optimisation, preferences and soft constraints.
+Like in (Jégou, Ndiaye, & Terrioux 2007b), we prefer exploit here the more general and useful concept of covering by acyclic hypergraph rather than the one of tree-decomposition.
+Given a hypergraph H = (X, C) related to the graphical representation of the considered problem, we consider a covering of this hypergraph by an acyclic hypergraph $H_A = (X, E)$ s.t. for each hyperedge $C_i \in C$ , there is an hyperedge $E_i \in E$ covering $C_i$ ( $C_i \subset E_i$ ).
+From (Jégou, Ndiaye, & Terrioux 2007b), given $H_A$ , we can define various classes of acyclic hypergraphs which cover $H_A$ .
 Here, we focus our study on a class of coverings which preserve the separators.
-We exploit it to propose a framework for a dynamic management of the structure: during the search, we can take into account not only one acyclic hypergraph covering, but a set of coverings in order to manage heuristics dynamically (while usually structural methods only exploit the structure statically).
-Thanks to this formal framework, we present a new algorithm (called BDH ${val}$ for "Backtracking on Dynamic covering by acyclic Hypergraphs") for which it is easy to extend heuristics.
-For example, for dynamic variable ordering, we can add dynamically a set of Δ variables for the choices.
+First, this class is studied theoretically in order to determine its features.
+Then, we exploit it to propose a framework for a dynamic management of the structure: during the search, we can take into account not only one acyclic hypergraph covering, but a set of coverings in order to manage heuristics dynamically (while usually structural methods only exploit the structure statically).
+Thanks to this formal framework, we present a new algorithm (called BDHval for "Backtracking on Dynamic covering by acyclic Hypergraphs") for which it is easy to extend heuristics.
+For example, for dynamic variable ordering, we can add dynamically a set of $\Delta$ variables for the choices.
 Finally, we provide theoretical and practical results showing that we can preserve already known complexity results and also improve some of them and the practical interest of this approach.

-In the following, we present our work by using the VCSP formalism [22], but any COP formalism could be used instead.
-A valued CSP (VCSP) is a tuple $\mathcal{P}=(X,D,C,E,\oplus,\preceq)$.
-X is a set of n variables which must be assigned in their respective finite domain from D. Each constraint of C is a function on a subset of variables which associates to each tuple a valuation from E. \bot and \top are respectively the minimum and maximum elements of E. \oplus is an aggregation operator on elements of E. Given an instance, the problem generally consists in finding an assignment on X whose valuation is minimum, what is a NP-hard problem.
+In the following, we present our work by using the VCSP formalism (Schiex, Fargier, & Verfaillie 1995), but any COP formalism could be used instead.
+A valued CSP (VCSP) is a tuple $\mathcal{P} = (X, D, C, E, \oplus, \preceq)$ .
+X is a set of n variables which must be assigned in their respective finite domain from D. Each constraint of C is a function on a subset of variables which associates to each tuple a valuation from $E. \perp$ and $\top$ are respectively the minimum and maximum elements of $E. \oplus$ is an aggregation operator on elements of E. Given an instance, the problem generally consists in finding an assignment on X whose valuation is minimum, what is a NP-hard problem.
 The VCSP structure can be represented by the hypergraph (X, C), called the constraint hypergraph.

 The next section deals with coverings by acyclic hypergraphs.
-The third one describes how these coverings can be exploited on the algorithmic level and gives some theoretical results.
-Then section 4 provides some variable ordering heuristics based on these coverings.
-Finally, we present practical results in section 5 before concluding in section 6.
+The third one describes how these coverings can be exploited on the algorithmic level and gives some theoretical and practical results before concluding.

-2 Coverings by acyclic hypergraphs
+Coverings by acyclic hypergraphs

 The basic concept which interests us here is the acyclicity of networks.
-Often, it is expressed by considering tree-decompositions or hypertree-decompositions, or more generally, coverings of variables and constraints by acyclic hypergraphs.
+Often, it is expressed by considering the treedecomposition or hypertree-decomposition, or more generally, coverings of variables and constraints by acyclic hypergraphs.
 In this paper, we refer to the covering of constraint networks by acyclic hypergraphs.
 Different definitions of acyclicity have been proposed.
-Here, we consider the classical definition called $\alpha-acyclicity$ in [1] and we give an equivalent definition based on the notions of α -cycle in a hypergraph H=(X,C).
+Here, we consider the classical definition called $\alpha - acyclicity$ in (Beeri et al. 1983).